isaiah1112/picklejar/README.md

 This will ensure that all the requirements are met.

+### Development Installation

+To install the packages required to build the Sphinx Documenation simply:

+> pip install -U -r requirements.txt

+This will install all the requirements to work on picklejar and build the docs!

 ## Documentation

 All documentation for using picklejar can be found at [JA Computing](http://pydoc.jacomputing.net/picklejar/)